searKing/golang/tools/cmd/protoc-gen-go-tag/README.md

 ## Download/Install

-The easiest way to install is to run `go get -u github.com/searKing/golang/tools/protoc-gen-go-tag` .
+The easiest way to install is to run `go get install github.com/searKing/golang/tools/protoc-gen-go-tag` .
 You can also manually git clone the repository to `$GOPATH/src/github.com/searKing/golang/tools/protoc-gen-go-tag` .